 The three 2022 PLURAL+ Special Recognitions are Prevention of Xenophobia, which went to “Xenophobia” by Kesia Prates de Amorim from Brazil; Peace and Solidarity, conferred to Eldor Kudratillayev of Uzbekistan for “World and Me”; and finally, #forSafeWorship, which went to Larissa Santos Oliveira of Brazil for “The beauty of coexistence”.

 The ceremony was an opportunity for the young filmmakers to get their message across.
-Diego, the youngest recipient at age 11, elaborated on his short film on social inclusion as depicted by an animation in the sea: “First [we should] put ourselves in the place of the people who are crossing the sea; and second, [we should] contribute to the new community that we migrate to.
+Ariel, the youngest recipient at age 11, elaborated on his short film on social inclusion as depicted by an animation in the sea: “First [we should] put ourselves in the place of the people who are crossing the sea; and second, [we should] contribute to the new community that we migrate to.
 And most importantly, we [need to] learn that we [should] be good to our family.”

-The recognition ceremony culminated with a panel discussion on balancing migration narratives through programming, featuring four of the six members of the PLURAL+2022 International Jury: Ms. Viviane Ogou Corbi, founder of Puerta de África and human and civil rights activist; Mr. Ado Hasanovic, international film director; Mr. Stefano Castro, filmmaker and founder of El Parque Collective; and Mr. Walid Alnabahin, human rights activist and founder of the MediaShow Initiative.
+The recognition ceremony culminated with a panel discussion on balancing migration narratives through programming, featuring four of the seven members of the PLURAL+2022 International Jury: Ms. Viviane Ogou Corbi, founder of Puerta de África and human and civil rights activist; Mr. Ado Hasanovic, international film director; Mr. Stefano Castro, filmmaker and founder of El Parque Collective; and Mr. Walid Alnabahin, human rights activist and founder of the MediaShow Initiative.

 In total, twenty young filmmakers were recognized by PLURAL+ and Partner Organizations for their powerful videos in 2022.
 All of the PLURAL+ videos are now available online on the PLURAL+ website and will be disseminated worldwide.